xtpclark/xsinstaller/README.md

 * Reads an ini file if using the same parameters in a shared environment
 * Stores an install/uninstall script for instances you create.
 * Allows you to preview the parameters list and optionally execute or change it.
+* Keeps you from typing or remembering a lot of parameters (so doesn't the webmin interface, but this is less typing than that.)

+<h3>Things it does NOT do: (yet)</h3>
+* Does not use node (it's just dumb bash)
+* Does not uninstall (but does store an uninstall script which you can poke manually)
+* Does not set up cron/backups (yet)
+* Does not read a database or receive JSON to get parameters for xtuple-sever (yet)
+* Does not restore-database (but you can put your .backup in the xtupledb dir and choose it)
+* Does not offer every option to xtuple-server install-TYPE (yet, mostly avoids the obscure things)
+* Fold laundry, or make your lunch, etc.

 <h3>Usage:</h3>
 Starting from a fresh server install that is supported by xtuple-server (Ubuntu 12.x/14.x), grab this script, run it as a normal user and follow the prompts.